OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-8/README.md

 ### Grading
 This assignment is worth 10 points.

-**In your working HTML, please link to the `jquery.js` file.
-But be sure to include the `pureJS.js` file in your zipped folder!**

-- jQuery library included with the website files and an external .js file with jQuery code wrapped in a ready event (1 point)
-- jQuery and Javascript syntax to access elements (2 point)
-- jQuery and Javascript syntax to change element content (2 point)
-- jQuery and Javascript syntax to change element style (2 point)
-- jQuery syntax to apply an effect to an element (1 point)
+- A version of your website with JavaScript interactivity, externally applied in a .js document (2 points)
-- At least one change should occur in response to a user event (1 point)
+- At least two DOM queries (1 point)
+- At least two functions that are called with DOM events (2 points)
+- One of the functions should update page content and one of the functions should change a CSS property (2 points)
-- Use of variables (1 point)
+- The JavaScript Date object, used to identify the day of the week (1 point)
+- A JavaScript decision structure to modify a web page uniquely for each day of the week (2 points)

+**Extra credit**
+- use of an array or arrays in your JavaScript (1 points)
+- use of the modulo operator in your code (might have to look this one up) (2 points)